🎥 Essential Tips for Cinematic Posters

 Go to the following path: Filter > Effect > Chromatic Aberration.

-In the window we find the intensity and angle settings.
-We can change between two modes, radial and angular.
-One moves the aberration in a circular manner, while with the other only in the direction that the angle indicated.
+In the window, we find intensity and angle adjustments.
+We can switch between two modes: radial and angular.
+One displaces the aberration in a circular way, while the other only in the direction indicated by the angle.

-Distortion filters are a good tool that allows us to modify the composition of the text.
+Distortion filters are a good tool that allows us to modify the text composition.
 Let's see what we can do.

-The first thing we will have to do to apply any of these filters is to convert the text layer into a raster one.
+The first thing we need to do to apply any of these filters is to convert the text layer to a raster layer.

-Now we will choose one of the filters in the following path: Filter > Effect > Distort.
+Now we will choose one of the filters found at the following path: Filter > Effect > Distort.

-There are a lot of filters, so I will only show the ones that I consider important, but you can always experiment for yourself.
-The process is simple; A window will appear with a series of sliders that allow you to modulate the settings.
+There are many filters, so I will only show those I consider important, but you can always experiment for yourselves.
+The process is simple; a window will appear with a series of sliders that allow you to adjust the settings.

-With this filter we can achieve a butcher effect.
+With this filter, we can achieve a haze effect.

 - WAVES -

-This is the one I like the most of all because it creates a border of lines that gives the effect of movement and volume.
+This is my favorite of all because it creates a border of lines that gives the effect of movement and volume.

 - ZIGZAG -